Stochastic Recursive Variance Reduction for Efficient Smooth Non-Convex Compositional Optimization: Detailed Proofs of Auxiliary Lemmas

 \subsection{Proof of Lemma \ref{lemm:Fapprox}}

-\begin{proof}[~] We prove this for $t<q$, and for other $t$ it follows the same procedure to prove.
+\begin{proof}[Proof of Lemma \ref{lemm:Fapprox}] We prove this for $t<q$, and for other $t$ it follows the same procedure to prove.
 This prove is essentially the same reasoning as \eqref{approxg_bdd} and \eqref{Gapprox_bdd}, but is significantly more lengthy due to handling more terms.

 First of all, we conclude that for any fixed $t \ge 0$ \beq \eeq We unfold $\bF_t$ using the update rule to get \beq \eeq Subtracting and adding an auxiliary term $(\bG_t)^\top\nabla f(\bg_t)$, we result in an equivalent expression with the RHS of~\eqref{eq:lem1:1} being